HTTP redirects are incredibly important in SEO & UX. When you visit a URL with a redirection, your browser automatically jumps to a new address.

 The match type is built for this type of scenario.
 It gives you multiple options by which Rank Math will “match” a URL to see if it needs redirecting.
 Here are the options in the Match Type.

 Let’s discuss each of the types.

-Exact match is pretty self-explanatory.
-It matches the URL that user lands on to the exact URL that you placed in the source URL and redirects only if both the fields are an exact match.
-For example, if the URL the user visits is
+The Exact Match is pretty self-explanatory.
+It matches the URL that the user lands on to the exact URL that you placed in the source URL and redirects only if both the fields are an exact match.

 yoursite.com/cat/apple-cider-vinegar/ then the source URL must say

-/apple-cider-vinegar for the redirection to work.
+/cat/apple-cider-vinegar for the redirection to work.
 Even the slightest change will cause the redirection to fail.

 Let’s say that you have many posts on your website with “oranges” in the URL.
-If for some reason, you want to redirect them all to a new URL, all you have to do is enter “oranges” in the Source URL field, choose Contains as the match type and enter a destination URL.
+If, for some reason, you want to redirect them all to a new URL, all you have to do is enter “oranges” in the Source URL field, choose Contains as the match type and enter a destination URL.
 All the URLs on your website with the word “oranges” will then be redirected to the destination URL.

-You might be thinking about how would you use this match type on a day to day basis.
+You might be thinking about how would you use this match type on a day-to-day basis.
 Let us give you a more practical example to show you how powerful this is.

 Imagine that you have a blog about Celebrity Lifestyle.
-You have hundreds of celebrity posts which talk about their life, what they do, etc. You wake up one day and find out that Justin Bieber just got married.
+You have hundreds of celebrity posts that talk about their life, what they do, etc. You wake up one day and find out that Justin Bieber just got married.
 You write a post about it and quickly use the Contains match feature to redirect all Justin Bieber posts to the new wedding post.
 As a result, your blog soars in popularity and gets tons of shares, views, and maybe links.
 Once the hype dies, you can disable the redirect.